brettinternet/brettinternet.github.io/content/boundary/_index.md

 but could only interact with other boundaries through their public interfaces defined in the outer context file.

-In larger organizations, boundaries naturally form around teams and interfaces would likely be used by other teams, so design them thoughtfully.
+In larger organizations, boundaries naturally form around teams, and interfaces would likely be used by other teams, so design them thoughtfully.

 ### Benefits of Context Boundaries